SathyaBhat/folding-aws/README.md

 # Folding on AWS

 This is a CDK project which configures a multi-instance ASG.
-The ASG is pointed to an AMI which is pre-configured to run [Folding@Home](https://foldingathome.org/), which can be generated using `packer`.
+As an example, there are two sets of configs predefined: the first config creates a two-node ASG pointed to an AMI which is pre-configured to run [Folding@Home](https://foldingathome.org/), while the second config is for a single-node ASG running a base install of Ubuntu with some extras (check [packer/generic_base cvonfig](/packer/generic_base.json) for details)

+The AMIs are configured and built using [HashiCorp's Packer](https://www.packer.io/).
+These AMIs can then be updated in the config file.

 ## How to run